Ireland's Fittest Family: Season 12

-In June of 2024 RTÉ announced that the series would return for a twelfth season with coaches Davy Fitzgerald, Donncha O'Callaghan and Sonia O'Sullivan returning for a twelfth, eighth and second season, respectively.
+In June 2024 RTÉ announced that the series would return for a twelfth season with coaches Davy Fitzgerald, Donncha O'Callaghan and Sonia O'Sullivan returning for a twelfth, eighth and second season, respectively.
 Nina Carberry departed the programme following her election to the European Parliament, however Anna Geary was announced to return for her ninth season having missed the previous series while on maternity leave.

 On the 22 October RTÉ announced that the transmission of the season had been postponed due to the death of a Cillian Flaherty, a contestant who was due to appear in the show.
 The season was rescheduled to 2025, in a new Saturday evening slot on 4 January 2025.

 Lariche Mandiangu who previously competed in 2019 with her mother and two brothers returned to take part this season with her husband and children as the Parsons family.
 The Cooney family from Cork previously took part in Season 10, reaching the Quarterfinals.